AI21212019/dev-docs/README.md

 # Devs-Docs 😉

 - Organization --> productivity
-- Documentation is the key success! 👍
+- Documentation is the key to success! 👍

 ## Features